itsmeowForks/rust-g/README.md

 If you aren't sharing the binary with other people, consider compiling [targeting your native cpu](https://rust-lang.github.io/packed_simd/perf-guide/target-feature/rustflags.html#target-cpu) for potential performance improvements.
 You can do this by setting the `RUSTFLAGS` environment variable to `-C target-cpu=native`.
 For example, in Powershell you would use `$Env:RUSTFLAGS="-C target-cpu=native"`.

 To get additional features, pass a list to `--features`, for example `--features hash,url`.
-To get all features, pass `--all-features`.
+To get all features, pass `--features all`.
 To disable the default features, pass `--no-default-features`.
+You can't use `--all-features` because of conflicting `native_tls` and `rustls_tls` features to select the mysql backend.

 The default features are:
 * acreplace: Aho-Corasick string matching and replacement.
 * cellularnoise: Function to generate cellular automata-based noise.
-* dmi: DMI manipulations which are impossible from within BYOND.
+* dmi: DMI manipulations which are impossible or degraded from within BYOND.
-  Used by the asset cache subsystem to improve load times.
+  Mostly used by the asset cache subsystem to improve load times.
 * file: Faster replacements for `file2text` and `text2file`, as well as reading or checking if files exist.
 * git: Functions for robustly checking the current git revision.
 * http: Asynchronous HTTP(s) client supporting most standard methods.